Skip to content

 Use A2A to delegate across organizational or framework boundaries, MCP to call tools, and direct orchestration when all agents share a framework.

-Protocol Foundation
+Protocol foundation

 A2A runs over HTTP, SSE, and JSON-RPC.
 Core operations include SendMessage, GetTask, ListTasks, CancelTask, and SubscribeToTask.
 A2A- prefixed HTTP headers carry version negotiation and extension declarations.